Get started today.

 Sensory bins and messy play toys

-Sensory bins and trays are an excellent addition to any activity that harnesses the curiosity approach.
 With endless questioning, discussions and language development opportunities, sensory bins can introduce different textures whilst building vocabulary.
-Combine the flexible learning approach sensory play allows to build children’s communication and language skills through activities in the nursery.
+Combining the flexible learning approach with sensory play allows children’s communication and language skills to develop in the nursery setting.

-Messy play has lots of benefits for babies and toddlers, including building important skills that will help them when they move onto their next education step to big school.
-When, as an early years practitioner, you design sensory and messy play activities, the children gain far more than enjoying a fun activity with their friends.
-Reflect on how your setting can increase the sensory play activities you currently offer as part of your long and short-term inclusive practice aims.
-Let’s explore the benefits available from messy play.
+Messy play has many benefits for babies and toddlers, including building important skills that will help them when they move on to their next education step to big school.
+When you plan sensory and messy play activities, the children gain far more than enjoying a fun activity with their friends.
+Reflect on how your setting can increase the sensory play activities you currently offer as part of your long- and short-term inclusive practice aims.

 Sensory development in toddlers

 Sensory development for toddlers is important to help them to understand the world they live in.
 By building on touch, smell, sight, sound (and sometimes taste) when planning sensory play ideas in the nursery, children can stimulate their senses.
-You may have children with additional needs in your setting, sensory play can be calming and relaxing for all children.

 Does sensory play help to build social skills with toddlers?